 Additional physician and mid-level provider services are available through SMGS Medical Group.
-The SMGS network is dispersed across the nine county area.
-Currently these outreach facilities include six community-based Family Health Centers, three outpatient psychiatry offices, and one physician management company encompassing nearly 30 physicians and physician extenders.
+The SMGS network is dispersed across eleven counties.
+Currently these outreach facilities include six community-based Family Health Centers, one outpatient psychiatry office and one physician management company encompassing nearly 50 physicians and physician extenders.
 Home health services are provided through SSM Home Care.

 SMGSI is one of the largest health care networks operating in South Central Illinois and continues to experience growth.